Learn something new every day

 The yi yi ren plant looks like tall grass that reaches about 3 to 7 feet (1 to 2 meters) in height.
 In the fall, the egg-shaped seeds ripen and are harvested.
 The seeds are then peeled to remove the shell and sometimes also stir-baked or stir-fried until the surface turns yellow.
 Asian markets often sell the raw and cooked seeds, but usually only specialty stores sell the tea and powder forms.

-Since about 100 A.D., yi yi ren has been recommended for the treatment of pain and stiffness in limbs.
+Since about 100 A.D., coix seeds have been recommended for the treatment of pain and stiffness in limbs.
 The use of the seeds in medicine spread to Japan during the transfer of the Chinese herb system to Japan in the 16th and 17th centuries.
 When Chinese medicine entered the United States market in the 1980s, yi yi ren was an ingredient in one of the first Chinese herbal formulas.

 Yi yi ren promotes the health of various internal organs, especially the spleen and the lungs.
 It removes heat, reduces swelling, relieves joint pain, clears heat, eliminates phlegm, drains pus and triggers diuresis.
 Chinese medicine practitioners also use it to treat diarrhea, rheumatism, arthritis and cancer.
 The ingredients in the seeds also are said to treat skin diseases and improve the skin, hair and nails.
 One study found yi yi ren to improve cytotoxic activity, which could help the body fight viral infections.